justintv/Twitch-API/v3_resources/channels.md

     <tbody>
         <tr>
             <td><code>length</code></td>
-            <td>required</td>
+            <td>optional</td>
             <td>integer</td>
             <td>Length of commercial break in seconds.
+Default value is 30.
 Valid values are 30, 60, or 90.
 You may only trigger a commercial longer than 30 seconds once every 8 minutes.</td>
         </tr>
     </tbody>
 </table>